 Surrounded by mountains and splendid natural reserves, Sibiu is an unexpectedly beautiful year-round destination.

-6. Hunedoara Castle
+6. Corvin Castle (Hunedoara)

 Like many gems in surprising Romania, Hunedoara Castle is nestled in the most unexpected place.
 This spellbinding fortress skulks out from an industrial jungle, but it will strike you the moment you walk over its drawbridge.

 The castle was built in the fifteenth century by Ioan of Hunedoara atop of a fourteenth-century fortress.

 His son, Matia Corvin, added ulterior fortification elements and the result is a mighty construction that impresses travellers and film makers from around the world.

 Hunedoara’s surroundings also have a lot to offer to those in love with nature and the outdoors.
 The Retezat National Park is an area of impressive beauty with many marked hiking trails, while winter sports lovers will also find here a true paradise.

 The best-preserved delta in Europe, Danube Delta is a UNESCO World Heritage Site and home to countless unique fauna and flora species.
 It boasts 23 natural ecosystems and is a true paradise for wildlife lovers.

 You can find everything here, from forests to lakes, floating reed islets, marshes, and sandy beaches.